-- Step 2 – District Manager reviews the Application for Well Registration and determines it to be administratively complete within five business days after the date of receipt of an Application for Well Registration and applicable deposit and fees are received.
+- Step 2 – District Manager reviews the Application for Well Registration and determines it to be administratively complete within five business days after the date of receipt of an Application for Well Registration and applicable fees are received.

 - Step 3 – Once the Application for Well Registration is approved or denied, the General Manager will inform the registrant in writing of the approval or denial, as well as whether the well meets the exemptions provided in the District’s Rules or whether it is subject to the metering, fee payment, permitting, and reporting requirements by phone, fax, or email.